Incompatibility as a resource for programmable quantum instruments: Semi-Device-Independent Characterization

 \section{Semi-Device-Independent Characterization}

-In this appendix, we demonstrate semi-device-independent characterization of PID non-simplicity with non-transient guessing games.
-This includes providing a complete set of incompatibility monotones (Theorem~\ref{thm:convertibility}) and a tight upper bound on the robustness of incompatibility (Theorem~\ref{thm:robustness}) based on non-transient guessing games.
+In this Appendix, we demonstrate the semi-device-independent characterization of PID nonsimplicity with guessing games.
+This includes providing a complete set of incompatibility monotones (Theorem~\ref{thm:convertibility}) and an operational interpretation of the robustness of incompatibility (Theorem~\ref{thm:robustness}) based on nontransient guessing games, as well as a complete set of incompatibility monotones (Proposition~\ref{prop:convertibility}) based on postinformation guessing games.